-a) Topic(s) – In response to client requests, we will attempt to explore use of “You Tube” and social media (Facebook) for educational delivery/support and curriculum development.
-This period’s topics include but are not limited to: soil and water conservation practices, farm
+a) Topic(s) – In response to client requests, we explored the use of “You Tube” (in workshops) and social media (encouraged participants to share their experiences with the home assignments through Facebook & WhatsApp) and online conferencing (Zoom) for educational delivery/support and curriculum development.
+This period’s topics included but were not limited to: soil and water conservation practices, farm

-local ag consultants) hold a planning meeting then conduct focus groups of agricultural production sectors like; livestock, commercial vegetable, commercial fruit, market gardeners, aquaculture, and paraprofessional agriculture groups.
-Then invite the core partners and representatives from these industry sectors to identify future program topics and update members on current program progress.
-These advisory member partner’s will be active partners in the education and outreach efforts of Guam’s PDP efforts.
+local ag consultants.)
+In 2019 we held planning meetings with advisory subgroups to prepare for the WSARE visit, and conducted focus groups with our island agricultural professional partners to identify topics for WSARE Professional Producer grants.
+We still plan focus groups of agricultural production sectors like; livestock, commercial vegetable, commercial fruit, market gardeners, aquaculture, and paraprofessional agriculture groups.
+In 2019 we participated in a focus group of commercial fruit and vegetable producers and market gardeners.
+We plan to invite the core partners and representatives from these industry sectors to identify future program topics and update members on current program progress.
+These advisory members are active partners in the education and outreach efforts of Guam’s PDP efforts.

 e) Outputs –

 1) Adapting New Farmer Curriculum with a focus on educational videos and social media for use by Outreach/Education Professionals that do not have agricultural backgrounds and delivery to nontraditional clients, (a) target audience includes community leaders, local health professionals, veteran support, teachers and outreach professionals concerned with developing gardening programs and community clients. (b) Activities and